Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 > **Updating/Controling Permissions for the files**

-- You can inspect permissions for a folder or a file with `ls -l`
+- You can inspect permissions for a folder or a file with `ls -l` you can also add a specific file name to be exact `ls -l filename`

 - You will see permissions organized in 3 groups (rwx- read write execute, if - then it means that particular permission is absent or not allowed)